COPIM/Deep-Maps-Blue-Humanities/README.md

 ## adding a comment

 You can also comment on existing peer review issues.
 Click on an open issue and scroll down to find the 'Add a comment' box.
 You can type whatever comment you want to make and click 'Comment' to add your comment.
+We find commenting on comments both productive and satisfying way of bringing the spirit of deep mapping to peer reviewing.